Spray Foam Insulation

 for at least 24 hours while the chemicals in the foam stabilise.

-Spray foam is brilliant when it comes to insulating difficult to reach areas where traditional insulation simply wouldn’t work or would be very difficult to make work.
-So provided you’re happy with the chemicals involved and the downsides listed above then it is a very good solution.
+Spray foam great insulating properties and is relatively easy to get into difficult to reach areas where traditional insulation simply wouldn’t work or would be very difficult to make work.
+So provided you’re happy with the chemicals involved and the downsides listed above then it might work for you.

 Traditional Spray Foam Alternatives: